WHAT ARE STEM CELLS?

 WHAT TO EXPECT AFTER THE INJECTION?

-The aftercare for most stem cell therapy is relatively simple.
+The aftercare for most regenerative therapy is relatively simple.
 Patients will resume activity at their own pace.
 The pain from the process typically will last a few days, occasionally longer, and some patients have more severe or sporadic pain than others.
-After the regenerative medicine procedures, a variety of techniques to help maximize the outcome are utilized, including the use of nutritional supplements, as well as the avoidance of smoking and alcohol intake – which diminish stem cell output.
+After the regenerative medicine procedures, a variety of techniques to help maximize the outcome are utilized, including the use of nutritional supplements and physical therapy, as well as the avoidance of smoking and alcohol intake – which diminish stem cell output.
 Additionally, non-steroidal anti-inflammatory drugs (NSAIDs) will be restricted for just a few weeks.

 Call our regenerative medicine coordinator at (630) 923-7732 or send an email to: email@example.com and schedule a consultation or sign-up for one of our upcoming seminars!